 And that’s it.
 Now you just need good communication during the project and to monitor its progress from time to time to see where it is at the moment and to ensure that it is on the right track.

-There are a couple of tools which you may find useful in an outsourcing project.
+There are a couple of tools that you may find useful in an outsourcing project.

 At the very minimum, you should both have a G Suite (Gmail, Google Docs, Google Drive and Google Calendar) and Skype through which you can communicate.
 However, as email can become cluttered and Skype is not the best if you need to have conference calls with more people, some other tools will come into play.